Awesome React Data Table

 Git Repo

 I created a loader component that runs when the API is being fetched.
 The error component displays when there’s an API error.
 The React data table component holds most of the features as the entire project is based on it.
 I’ve never been one to go componentize everything unless there’s a need for thereof.
-For instance, why would I create a search bar button component if I’m not using it?
 I did however build a header component as I originally planned on it being a page masthead.

 The loader component usually won’t show for more than a few milliseconds.
 You can however adjust the connection speed in the dev tools to simulate a longer load time.
 I have a basic animation that repeats while the loader is mounted.
 Two lines of markup and some creative CSS.
 The most complicated part was figuring out where to put it.
 Ensuring it’d run when it’s supposed to.
 And that it doesn’t show when it’s not.
 The great thing about components is we can go totally bananas with a funny picture or meme, and then it’s gone.
 Realistically, replace the animation with whatever suits your needs.